Sai-Krishna-Sriyash/tum-exam-mode/README.md

-TUM Exam Mode Plugin
+TUM Exam Mode Plugin (Unofficial)

+Author: Sriyash Kommalapati

+Current Version: 1.0.4

+⚠️ DISCLAIMER: > This plugin is a private project developed by Sriyash Kommalapati.

-This is an IntelliJ IDEA plugin designed for programming exams at the Technical University of Munich (TUM).
+It is NOT an official product of the Technical University of Munich (TUM), the PGdP Team, or the School of CIT.

-Purpose

-To ensure exam integrity, this plugin automatically:

-Disables AI Assistants (GitHub Copilot, JetBrains AI, TabNine, Amazon Q, etc.).

-Disables "Full Line" Code Completion (The grey ghost text that suggests entire lines).

-Warns the user if forbidden plugins were found and disabled.

-Supported Exams

-This plugin is suitable for:

-PGdP (Praktikum Grundlagen der Programmierung)

-EIST (Einführung in die Softwaretechnik)

-And other CIT programming exams.
+The author assumes no liability for malfunctions, lost data, or issues arising from the use of this software.
+Use at your own risk.

+Overview

+This IntelliJ IDEA plugin is designed to enforce exam regulations by automatically disabling AI assistance tools.
+It is useful for setting up "Exam Mode" environments on student laptops or lab machines.

+It automatically disables:

+🚫 JetBrains Full Line Code Completion (The local AI model)

+🚫 GitHub Copilot & Copilot Chat

+🚫 JetBrains AI Assistant & Junie

+🚫 Turbo Complete & ML-assisted Sorting

+🚫 Inline Completion (Gray ghost text)

+🚫 20+ Other AI Plugins (Bito, Tabnine, Codeium, Amazon Q, etc.)

+⚠️ Important: Limitations & User Responsibility

+While this plugin targets the most common and popular AI assistants (over 25 known plugins), it cannot guarantee that EVERY possible AI tool is disabled.

+If a user has installed a niche, obscure, or brand-new AI plugin that is not on our blocklist, it is the user's sole responsibility to disable it manually.
+The user must ensure their environment complies with all exam regulations.
+This tool is a helper, not a guarantee.

-How to Install (For Exam Supervisors)
+How to Build & Install (For Developers)

-Download the latest .zip release from the releases page.

-Open IntelliJ IDEA on the exam machine.

-Go to Settings -> Plugins.

-Click the Gear Icon ⚙️ -> Install Plugin from Disk....

-Select the tum-exam-mode-1.0.0.zip file.

-Restart the IDE.

-Development

-This project is built using Gradle and Kotlin.
+If you have cloned this repository, follow these steps to generate the plugin file:

-Building the Plugin
+1. Build the Plugin

-Run the following command in the terminal:
+Open a terminal inside the project folder and run:

+Mac/Linux:

 ./gradlew buildPlugin

+Windows (Command Prompt/PowerShell):

+gradlew buildPlugin

+2. Locate the File

-The resulting plugin zip file will be located in build/distributions/.
+Once the build completes (approx. 20-60 seconds), the installable file will be located at: build/distributions/tum-exam-mode-1.0.4.zip

+3. Install in IntelliJ

+Open IntelliJ IDEA.

+Go to Settings (Mac) / File > Settings (Windows).

+Navigate to Plugins.

+Click the Gear Icon ⚙️ (top right of the panel).

+Select "Install Plugin from Disk...".

+Select the .zip file you just built.

+Close and Reopen the IDE.

+How it Works

+Upon startup, the plugin scans for known AI plugins (by ID) and bundled machine learning features.
+If found, it programmatically disables them and modifies the IDE's internal registry to prevent "ghost text" completions.
+A warning dialog is shown to the user if any features were disabled.

+License

+This project is licensed under the MIT License - see the LICENSE file for details.